 The first church, on North Street, had a capacity of 300.
 When the railroad moved its main operations from LaGrange to Louisville in 1899, many workers moved with it.
 In 1900, the remaining parishioners built a much smaller church with the capacity to seat sixty on the same site.

 The cornerstone for a connected church and school was laid in 1950 on land acquired on North Fifth Avenue in 1949.
 The Sisters of Mercy from Pewee Valley staffed the two-room school when it opened in 1950 with sixty students.
 It was the first Catholic school in LaGrange.
 With about sixty-five families, Immaculate Conception attained parish status in 1962.
 Father William Diersen was the first pastor.

-Today with more than 3,000 parishioners, Immaculate Conception continues to spread the Good News with faith-filled and meaningful liturgies, strong religious education through its child development center, school, religious education, adult formation programs and outreach ministries that serve the needs of the poor, sick and lonely in four counties.
+With more than 3,000 parishioners today, Immaculate Conception continues to spread the good news with faith-filled and meaningful liturgies, strong religious education through its child development center, religious education, adult formation programs, and outreach ministries that serve the needs of the poor, sick, and lonely in four counties.
 Founded to serve Irish Catholic railroad workers, the parish now serves Catholics of many ethnic backgrounds.
 Blessed with Christ-like, nurturing leaders and a community of believers, Immaculate Conception strives to exemplify the Good News of Jesus Christ.